RyanAC23/rac_dotfiles/README.md

 - vscode
 - xscreensaver, xscreensaver-data-extra, xscreensaver-gl-extra
 ## Bugs <a name = "bugs"></a>
+(2021-01-10)
+- Dropbox will hang if run from the script.
+Move this to the end or find a way to close the Dropbox session after installing that won't kill the install script.
+- Chrome reinstalls every time you run the full script, even if already present.
+- .config/dconf does not copy properly.
+Change ~rsync~ to ~cp -r~ command.

 (2020-11-29)

 - [x] possible bug with dconf file not copying with rsync command.
 Try on VM and see if this is reproducible on another machine.